 Do you know that we can be fasting, and yet God will not acknowledge it?
-There are a right way and wrong way of fasting.
+There is a proper and improper way of fasting.
 If we are to harness the power of fasting, we need to know what the Bible really say about the proper way of fasting.
 There are plenty of ways that we can fast in vain.
 The Bible clearly talks about how we should properly fast.

 We can fast and still not be pleasing to God.
 There are plenty of ways that we can fast in vain.
 The Bible clearly talks about how we should properly fast.